open-forest-observatory/ofo-argo/postprocess_docker/README.md

 *OUTPUT_MAX_DIM* **optional** parameter to specify the max dimensions of thumbnails.
 Defaults to 800 pixels.

-*WORKING_DIR* **optional** parameter specifying the directory within the container where the imagery products are downloaded to and postprocessed.
-The typical place is`/tmp/processing` which means the data will be downloaded to the processing computer and postprocessed there.
+*WORKING_DIR* parameter specifying the directory within the container where the imagery products are downloaded to and postprocessed.
+The typical place is `/tmp/processing` which means the data will be downloaded to the processing computer and postprocessed there.
 You have the ability to change the WORKING_DIR to a persistent volume (PVC).